andydlindsay/flex-nov18-2024/m03w06-2/README.md

 - [x] Using Chrome DevTools to see requests and responses
 - [x] Practice debugging Express

-### Express

-* A framework that lets us create routes and write/include middleware easily

 ### CRUD and BREAD

 * There are 5 main operations that we can perform on a particular resource (or group of resources)